RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 [root@localhost ~]# oc logs dc/docker-registry
 ```

-If you have 'permission denied' on registry logs you need to run following playbook on **hypervizor** and restart registry pod
+If you have 'permission denied' on registry logs you need to run following playbook on **hypervisor** and restart registry pod

 Playbook for fixing permissions